 Disaster, whether natural or man-made, does not spare anyone, not even the crucial and most popular applications for many organizations.
 SQL Server might be prey for disasters anytime.
 So, the administrator must have proper arrangements to save the database from any kind of loss in case of such events.
 It is essential to have a recovery plan beforehand to make the organization to be stress-free or shock-free during the time it encounters any disaster.

 If the database got corrupted and you want to access the corrupted database, we have the best recovery solution for you, the Kernel SQL Database Recovery which has the potential to repair any corrupted SQL database.
-Apart from being adept in SQL database recovery, it incorporates a simple user-interface and works for SQL Server versions.
+Apart from being adept in SQL database recovery, it incorporates a simple user-interface and works for all the SQL Server versions.

 The latest versions of SQL Server provide some options to set up a disaster recovery mechanism which can be beneficial for SQL administrators under challenging situations.
 We will be discussing them in the next section of this blog.